-Health Science Center President Dr. Charles C. Sprague made the appointment Wednesday, Oct.
-13, noting it would allow former graduate school dean Ronald Estabrook to devote full time to his position as chairman of the Department of Biochemistry and his research and teaching activities.
+Health Science Center President Dr. Charles C. Sprague made the appointment Monday, Dec.
+13, effective immediately.
+Dr. Wildenthal had been serving as acting dean of the graduate school since Oct.
+15, 1976.

+He replaced former Graduate School Dean Ronald Estabrook, who resigned to devote full time to his position as chairman of the Department of Biochemistry and his research and teaching activities.